mirthfulLee/redisimple/redisimple/handler/README.md

 When there is input in connection socket, this IO handler will be used to read, operate and return result to client.
 Its process includes:

-1. read request.
+1. read request from socket input buffer.
-2. deserialize and resolve request.
+2. resolve request string to argc and argv according to RESP.
 3. execute request.
-    - validate the request format.
     - check the permission of user.
+    - find the corresponding implementation of the request.
-    - call the specific processor to execute the request.
+    - call the specific processor to validate and execute the request.
 4. get result of execution.
 5. serialize the result and write to socket.